iainctduncan/CSC581/assignment-3/README.rst

 I also thought about this when they were discussing the sound that Letterman said sounded like the studio was going to blow up.
-I thought it was intriguing that he choose as a metaphor *the studio*, something so big they are actually in it.
+I thought it was intriguing that he choose as a metaphor *the studio*, something so big they are actually **in it**.
 It was really noticeable how much Letterman liked this sound, event without any kind of musical context.

+As someone who has performed both serious music, physical comedy, and musical comedy, I also was really impressed with how much funny she was, how much fun she seemed to be having, and how well she riffed with Letterman.

 Question 3 - plot spectra of two mugs
 -------------------------------------